ravi72munde/Chrome-Dino-Reinforcement-Learning/README.md

 A Deep Convolutional Neural Network to play Google Chrome's offline Dino Run game by learning action patterns from visual input using a model-less Reinforcement Learning Algorithm

+<string>NOTE:</strong> This is an a basic-implementation repository with some limitations.
+Please refer https://github.com/Paperspace/DinoRunTutorial for better results using a GPU system

 <p>Refer the jupyter notebook for detailed implementation :<br>
 https://github.com/ravi72munde/Chrome-Dino-Reinforcement-Learning/blob/master/Reinforcement%20Learning%20Dino%20Run.ipynb